banBlue/md/english.md

 I have been a volunteer in 2010 shanghai EXPO, and it was really an unforgettable experience.
 Although the volunteer work was difficult and dull,I still felt very happy because it offered me a good opportunity to help visitors from foregin countries.Therefore, it can help practice my oral English.I also enhanced my rationality through through the volunteer work.
 I worked with other volunteers as a team and we solved different problems together.
 Through the whole program, I have learned a lot from others.
 In the end. we became good friends.
 I am proud of myself and surely I will treasure this experience.
 Yours,
 Li ke

+---

+## 看电影还是在电影院还是家里
+1.喜欢在家里还是电影院
+2.理由是什么
+Watching movie at home or in a Cinema
+After a hard-working day, what can be more satisfying than watching movies?
+But watching movies at home or in a cinema, which is better?
+There are many benefits of cinemas, Fistly, there are larger screens, stereo equipment, audio-visual effects, which can better appreciate the movie.
+Also, it can be a happy experience.
+Secondly, people sitting in a cinema can enjoy the movie together.
+Thirdly, watching in a cinema will support film career.
+Watching movies at home also has a lot of advantages.First of all, you can choose whatever you'd like to watch.
+In the second place, it is a way to save time.
+I still prefer watching movies in a cinema.
+It can be taken as a good chance to go out.
+In addition, the atmosphere in cinemas is good.

+---